alexwlchan/backup_tumblr/README.md

     I'm reading the `total_posts` parameter from the API responses, and paginating through it as expected -- I have no idea what causes the discrepancy.

+## Alternatives

+These scripts only save the raw API responses and media files.

+It *doesn't* create a pretty index, or interface, or make it especially searchable.
+I like saving the complete response because it gives me as much flexibility as possible, but it means you need more work to do something useful later.

+If you're looking for a more full-featured, well-documented project, I've heard good things about [bbolli/tumblr-utils](https://github.com/bbolli/tumblr-utils).

 ## Acknowledgements

 Hat tip to [@cesy](https://github.com/cesy/) for nudging me to post it, and providing useful feedback on the initial version.